|Meet the SFIDA Cycling staff at Nice Airport (NCE) or at the designated hotel.

 We will transfer to Le Rozier, in the very heart of the Cevennes/Gorges du Tarn where we will spend the first couple of nights of our trip.

 After our orientation meeting, lunch and build up bikes we will ride to Le Truel and then descent to Les Vignes, from there we will ride and back to La Malene via some of the most spectacular parts of the Gorges du Tarn.
-Today’s ride is a good introduction to the Cevennes/Gorges du Tarn landscapes and roads..
+Today’s ride is a good introduction to the amazing landscapes this region has to offer.

 Today we start our ride along the Gorges du Tarn before starting the first climb of the day, the Causse de Sauveterre.The Causses are short climbs between 5 to 8 km that connects from the gorges up to the Cevennes plateau.